jkaref/pending-events-portlet/README.md

 # Overview
-Displays a list of upcoming events from the selected liferay calendar portlet.
+Displays a simple list of pending events from the selected liferay calendar portlet.
 Additional features include:
 * customize the number of events to be displayed
 * customize the background color of calendar events in the list
+* customize the event details url
 * manually exclude events from being displayed

 # Dependencies